The tear emerged shyly, hesitantly cascading her lid before it soared down her soft cheek

 They say silence is golden, but clouding our kindness only casts a sorrowful shadow

 The girl’s gossamer shape mirrored in the dewy twilight.

 Maybe she would finally unmask her heart?
-For she had nothing to lose.
+For she had nothing left to lose.

 A pen in hand, letters danced across the paper; her artistic writing her favoured sinew.

 For as much as she could not speak the words that skipped through her mind

 In the escape of her scripture, peace she did now find.